Espresso Biscotti

 Preheat oven to 350 degrees.
 Prepare a large baking sheet with parchment paper.

-In the bowl of an electric mixer beat the butter, sugar, extract, salt, espresso powder, and baking powder until light and fluffy.
+In the bowl of a stand mixer, beat the butter, sugar, extract, salt, espresso powder, and baking powder at medium speed until light and fluffy.

 Beat in the eggs one at a time, scraping down the sides.

-On low speed add in flour.
+On low speed, add the flour.
 The dough will be sticky.

 Bake for 25 minutes at 350 degrees.